Current Democracy Postdoctoral Fellows

 Postdoctoral Fellows join the Ash Center’s academic community and participate in the Democracy Fellows weekly seminar.
 The fellowship provides time and space for the fellows to work on preparing either a book manuscript based on their dissertation or related academic publications.
 For more information about the Democracy Fellowships, see our Five-Year Retrospective.

-Fellows will receive a stipend of $60,000 annually, $2,500 per year for research during the fellowship, shared office space at the Ash Center, and access to Harvard’s libraries and online library services.
-Fellowships for the 2017-2019 academic year begin in August 2017.
+Fellows will receive a stipend of $65,000 annually, shared office space at the Ash Center, and access to Harvard’s libraries and online library services.
+The fellowship appointment period is August 1 till July 31 of the second year.

 How to Apply

 Applications for AY 2022-2023 are now closed.
 Please check back in fall 2022 for the next application cycle.

 The Ash Center is a vibrant and values-driven community.
 We are committed to diversity and welcome people of varied backgrounds, cultures, experiences, and disciplines.
 We actively seek applications from people of color, women, the LGBTQIA+ community, persons with disabilities and underrepresented backgrounds.

 Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation or any other characteristic protected by law.

 If you have questions, please contact the Ash Center team at firstname.lastname@example.org.

 - Are letters of recommendation requested as part of application?